 There are dining opportunities on this beach all the way north to Corpus Christi and south to Mexico and when waves go out Charley quickly covers his little piece of real estate..
 He doesn’t own anything but his feathers but his rules are self preservation, a full stomach, taking care of mama Charley and the kids.

 When Charley takes flight, this Padre Island beach seems more isolated, less friendly.

 In air, between sand and sea, Charley is free,and,oddly enough, he makes me feel free too.

 South Padre Island is accessible from Texas highway 100 via the Queen Isabella Bridge that connects Port Isabel, Texas on one end and South Padre Island on the other.

-When you hit the beaches there you have miles and miles to walk and mornings men and women carry Wal- Mart plastic bags looking for seashells.
-South Padre is a favorite haunt for Spring Break revelers as well as retired folks.
+When you hit the beaches here you have miles and miles to walk and on most mornings men and women carry Wal- Mart plastic bags to hold their seashells.
+South Padre is a favorite haunt for Spring Break revelers as well as us retired folks.